MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_CONC_BMC_MerchantPromoFeedFile.md

 # What can I include in my Merchant Promotion feed file?

+<content_tile class="training">      [        New to Microsoft Shopping Campaigns?
+Learn how to get started in this training course.      ](https://go.microsoft.com/fwlink?LinkId=2129851)    </content_tile>

 Your feed file is a text delimited file that contains all the information needed to submit a promotion.
 For manual uploads, .tsv or .xml file formats are accepted.
 For FTP uploads (available in the United States only), .tsv, .txt, or .xml file formats are accepted.
 After you create a feed file, [      submit it to Microsoft Merchant Center    ](./hlp_BA_CONC_BMCWhatIsCatalog.md).

-**Availability**: United States, Canada, United Kingdom, Australia, India, France, and Germany on PC and mobile devices.
+**Availability** : United States, Canada, United Kingdom, Australia, India, France, and Germany on PC and mobile devices.

 Here are the required and optional fields you can include in the catalog feed: